Guilherme-Almeida05/Easy-English/README.md

 # Easy-English
-a project based on the interest of learning more and contributing to the work of someone special.
+A project based on the interest of learning more and contributing to the work of someone special.

 # Easy English - Sistema de Agendamento